hiukim/mind-ar-js/README.md

 If you want to test on mobile device, I would normally use `ngrok` (https://ngrok.com/) to tunnel the request.

+#### webgl backend
+This library utilize tensorflowjs (https://github.com/tensorflow/tfjs) for webgl backend.
+Yes, tensorflow is a machine learning libary, but we didn't use it for machine learning! :) Tensorflowjs has a very solid webgl engine which allows us to write general purpose GPU application (in this case, our AR application).

+The core detection and tracking algorithm is written with custom operations in tensorflowjs.
+They are like shaders program.
+It might looks intimidating at first, but it's actually not that difficult to understand.

 #### examples explained
 1. `examples/example1.html` and `examples/example2.html` are basically the demo examples in the above section.
 They are using the wrapped aframe extension.